Falcon Pass Animal Hospital - Frequently Asked Questions

 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at (281)-286-9838.

-Our hospital is open Monday, Tuesday, Thursday, and Friday from 8:00 am to 6:00 pm.
-On Saturdays and Wednesdays we are open from 8:00 am until noon.
+Our hospital is open Monday through Friday from 8:00 am to 6:00 pm.
+On Saturdays we are open from 7:30 am until noon.
 The clinic is closed on Sunday.

 Yes, patients are seen by appointment.
 However, walk-ins and emergencies are welcome to come in.